igsekor/pyspelling-any/README.md

 !!!Spelling check failed!!!
 ```

-And at some point we get:
+And at some point, you get:

 ```bash
 $ pyspelling -c .spellcheck.yml
 Spelling check passed :)
 ```

-Now we should be good to go.
+Now you should be good to go.

 Do note you could also use the `entrypoint.sh`, which is the script used in the Docker image.